 What is otitis media?

-Otitis media means inflammation of the middle ear.
-The inflammation occurs as a result of a middle ear infection.
+The term otitis media refers to inflammation of the middle ear.
+Inflammation may occur as the result of a middle ear infection, causing irritation and pain.
 It can occur in one or both ears.
-Otitis media is the most frequent diagnosis in children who visit physicians for illness.
-It is also the most common cause of hearing loss in children.
-Although otitis media is most common in young children, it also occasionally affects adults.
-It occurs most commonly in the Winter and early Spring.
+Otitis media is the most common diagnosis made by pediatricians.
+It is also the most common cause of hearing the loss in children.
+Although otitis media is common in young children, it can affect adults as well.

 Is it serious?

-Yes, it is serious because of the severe earache and hearing loss it can create.
-Hearing loss in children can impair learning capacity and even delay speech development.
-However, if it is treated promptly and effectively, hearing can almost always be restored to normal.
+Yes.
+Otitis media is a serious condition because of the severe earache it causes and the hearing loss it can create.
+Additionally, like any infection, if it is not treated quickly, it may spread to nearby structures.
+Left untreated, it can cause the infection to spread and other side-effects like vertigo and loss of balance.
+Hearing loss in children can impair the ability to learn and can delay speech development.
+However, if it is identified and treated promptly and effectively, hearing can almost always be restored to normal and the seriousness of the situation is dramatically reduced.

 How does the ear work?

-A healthy middle ear contains air at the same atmospheric pressure as outside of the ear, allowing free vibration.
+A healthy middle ear contains air at the same atmospheric pressure as outside of the ear, allowing the bones to freely vibrate.
 Air enters the middle ear through the narrow eustachian tube that connects the back of the nose to the ear.
-When you yawn and hear a pop, your eustachian tube has just sent a tiny air bubble to your middle ear to equalize the air pressure.
+When you yawn and hear a pop, your eustachian tube has just sent a tiny air bubble to your middle ear to equalize the air pressure, which is why you feel better when you yawn on an airplane.

 What causes otitis media?

-Blockage of the eustachian tube from a cold, allergies, or upper respiratory infection can lead to the accumulation of fluid behind the eardrum.
-If this fluid becomes infected by bacteria or viruses, the resulting infection is called acute otitis media.
-The build up of pressurized pus in the middle ear causes earache, swelling, and redness.
-Since the eardrum cannot vibrate properly, hearing problems may occur.
+There are a variety of things that can cause otitis media.
+A blockage of the eustachian tube from a cold, allergies, or upper respiratory infection can cause an accumulation of fluid behind the eardrum.
+This pooling fluid is a great medium for microbial growth.
+If this fluid becomes infected by bacteria or viruses, the result is an infection called acute otitis media.
+The build-up of pressurized pus in the middle ear causes pain, inflammation, and redness.
+Since the eardrum cannot vibrate properly when it is inflamed, hearing and balance problems may occur.

-Sometimes the eardrum ruptures, and pus drains out of the ear.
-But more commonly, the pus and mucus remain in the middle ear due to the swollen and inflamed eustachian tube.
-This is called middle ear effusion or serous otitis media.
-Often after the acute infection has passed, the effusion remains and becomes chronic, lasting for weeks, months, or even years.
+Sometimes the pressure and swelling caused by the acute infection eardrum ruptures, allowing pus to drain out of the ear.
+But, more commonly, the pus and mucus remain trapped in the middle ear due to the swollen and inflamed eustachian tube.
+This condition is called middle ear effusion or serous otitis media.
+Often times, after the acute infection has passed, the effusion remains and becomes chronic, lasting for weeks, months, or even years.
 This condition makes one subject to frequent recurrences of the acute infection and may cause difficulty hearing.

-During an examination, the doctor will use an instrument called an otoscope to assess the ear’s condition.
-With it, the doctor will perform an examination to check for redness in the ear and fluid behind the eardrum.
+During the exam, your Loveland ENT will use an instrument called an otoscope to visualize the inner ear and assess the ear’s condition.
+The doctor will be looking for redness in the ear and fluid behind the eardrum.
 With the gentle use of air pressure, the doctor can also see if the eardrum moves.
 If the eardrum doesn’t move or is red, an ear infection is probably present.

 Two other tests may also be performed: